Vman45/newsfeed/README.md

 * change the parameters.yml file to include your database name and password

 * bin/console doctrine:schema:update --force
-will create the database schema for you
+will create the database schema
 =======